ilgut/weatherapp-nubisoft/README.md

 password: Zaq12wsx!

 ### 5. Log in using /login endpoint and look up the weather in your town!
-Don't forget to include the JWT in the Authorization header when calling protected endpoints
+Don't forget to include the JWT in the Authorization header when calling protected endpoints.
+Accepts a body like:
+{
+    "Email": "",
+    "Password": ""
+}

 ## API Endpoints
 ### Public (for demo purposes, no authentication required)